What is Friends of School (FOS)?

 Funds raised by FOS are intended to provide “extras” not already provided by the school's main income – often 'fun things' that make learning more interesting and exciting.

 The FOS committee and the head teacher decide how to spend FOS funds.
-Last year we spent the money on a wide range of things including: coach hire, stage lighting, choir T-shirts, a new BBQ, life bus, tea urns and laptop equipment.
+Last year we spent the money on a wide range of things including: coach hire, keyboards (piano), playground equipment and Year 6 leaver events and hoodies.

 How can I be involved in FOS?